aaronengels/DattoRMM/README.md

 you can develop your scripts faster and be more efficient.
 There is no need to go through a big learning curve spending lots of time working out how to use the Datto RMM API.
 Simply load the module, enter your API keys and get results within minutes!

+# Support my work
+You can donate to continue support this project https://gofund.me/fb60f42d

 # Basics

 You can install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/DattoRMM) and use example below to get started.